holding lights to chest in heart shape

 • A donation of £8,000 to a charity under Gift Aid would be grossed up to £10,000.

-• The gross donation would be deducted from your income reducing the amount to £100,000 and fully reinstating your personal allowance.
+• The gross donation would be deducted from your income, reducing it to £100,000 and fully reinstating the personal allowance.

 • This would generate a tax saving of £4,000.